Copelatus glyphicus

 Copelatus glyphicus is a species of diving beetle.
-It is part of the genus Copelatus in the subfamily Copelatinae of the family Dytiscidae.
-It was described by Say in 1823.
+It is part of the subfamily Copelatinae of the family Dytiscidae.
+It was described by Thomas Say in 1823.

 Distribution

 Copelatus glyphicus is widely distributed throughout the eastern United States and southern Canada, ranging from Newfoundland south to Florida and west to Minnesota and Texas.

 Description

-Adults range in length from 4.2 to 4.6 mm and with from 2.1 to 2.5 mm and have a pale yellowish brown to reddish brown coloration.
+Adults range in length from 4.2 to 4.6 mm and width from 2.1 to 2.5 mm and have a pale yellowish brown to reddish brown coloration.